 Today: Top 10 most beautiful waterfalls in the world

 It is often said “A strong man and a waterfall channel their own path”.
 Waterfalls are among the most exquisite, awe-inspiring and beautiful wonders of nature on earth.
-Below I have gathered what I think are the 10 most spectacular waterfalls in the world, which should be on the bucket list of every globetrotter.
+Below I have made a selection of what I consider to be the 10 most spectacular waterfalls in the world, which should be on the bucket list of every globetrotter.

 There is more information below the slide show.
 Think I missed one?
-Share your favorite waterfall in the comments section, or take my poll below!
+Share your favorite waterfall in the comments section.

 10. NIAGARA FALLS, CANADA & USA